nckutiffanywang/DashboardProjectandDataViz/README.md

 # Data Project
-This repo stores the project with the data from public resources

 ## Project 1.
 Learn UK from ChatGPT + Ultimate Basic Plot Guide
 ### #Matplotlib #Python #ChatGPT #Kaggle
 Build Charts from Matplotlib & Learn facts about the UK from ChatGPT